athrva98/polyinfer/README.md

 pip install -e ".[nvidia]"      # Or any of the extras above
 ```

 **No manual CUDA/cuDNN installation required.** Dependencies are automatically downloaded and configured.
-Works on Windows, Linux, and WSL2.
+Works on Windows, Linux, WSL2, and Google Colab.

 ## Quick Start